asilich123/Resume_Projects/SQL/README.md

 # SQL Queries (WIP)

-I regularly wrote SQL queries to insert, pull, and manipulate data from a database with hundreds of thousands of records.
+Here you're find some of the many SQL queries I regularly wrote to insert, pull, and manipulate data from a database with hundreds of thousands of records.
 Below are a few examples that demonstrate some of my range with a variety of SQL tasks.

 **Note:** All SQL Queries are written to operate in MS SQL Server.